 in the winter.

-Summer is sunny, warm and humid, with afternoon rains - just enough
+Summer is sunny, warm and humid, with some afternoon rains, enough

-to cool off the air for evening activities.
-Read more on our Weather section.
+to cool things a bit.
+Read more in our Weather section.

 Mexico operates on the

 same 110-volt current as the United States, so electrical

 current adapters are not needed, not all plugs have 3 prongs, so you may need a plug adapter reducing from 3 to 2 prongs.
 Read more.

 Hundreds of flights per week service Puerto Vallarta's International